giovanni-shibaki/stock-price-watcher/README.md

 ## Overview

-Stock Price Watcher is a C# command-line application designed to monitor stock prices on the B3 stock exchange (The primary financial exchange in Brazil) and notify users via email when the price of a specified asset falls below a certain threshold for selling or rises above another threshold for buying.
+Stock Price Watcher is a C# command-line application designed to monitor stock prices on the B3 stock exchange (The primary financial exchange in Brazil) and notify users via email when the price of a specified asset falls below a certain threshold for buying or rises above another threshold for selling.
 This console-based tool operates without a graphical interface and provides a convenient way to stay informed about market conditions.

 ## Configuration

-Before using Stock Price Watcher, you need to set up a configuration file in JSON format with the name **appsettings.json**.
+Before using Stock Price Watcher, you need to set up a configuration file in JSON format with the name **appsettings.json** on the same folder as the **StockPriceWatcher.exe** file.
 This file should include the following information:

 - A list of destination email addresses for alerts.
 - SMTP server access credentials for sending emails.